Triangle groups, automorphic forms, and torus knots: Triangle groups and torus knot groups

 Clearly, we have $\chi_o^{pq-p-q}=1$.

-\begin{lemma} In the notation of lemma \ref{Lemma N+...=k/k_o}, assume $n_a=n_b=0$.
+\begin{lemma} In the notation of Lemma \ref{Lemma N+...=k/k_o}, assume $n_a=n_b=0$.
 Then $k/k_o$ is a non-negative integer and $\chi=\chi_o^{k/k_o}$. \end{lemma}

-\begin{proof} The fact that $k/k_o$ is a non-negative integer follows directly from lemma \ref{Lemma N+...=k/k_o}.
-From lemma \ref{Lemma chi(a) and chi(b)} we obtain $\chi(\alpha)=e^{2\pi i \frac{k}{p}}$ and $\chi(\beta)=e^{2\pi i \frac{k}{q}}$, whence
+\begin{proof} The fact that $k/k_o$ is a non-negative integer follows directly from Lemma \ref{Lemma N+...=k/k_o}.
+From Lemma \ref{Lemma chi(a) and chi(b)} we obtain $\chi(\alpha)=e^{2\pi i \frac{k}{p}}$ and $\chi(\beta)=e^{2\pi i \frac{k}{q}}$, whence

-Since the characters of $\wt{\Gamma}$ are determined by their values on $x$, we get $\chi=\chi^{k/k_o}$. \end{proof}
+Since the characters of $\wt{\Gamma}$ are determined by their values on $x$, we get $\chi=\chi_o^{k/k_o}$. \end{proof}

 We now proceed to construct some specific automorphic forms.
-Recall that form proposition \ref{Prop H->Theta} that the orbifold $\Theta$ obtained as a quotient of $\HH^2$ under the action of the triangle group $\Gamma_{p,q}$, has an underlying surface $X_{\Theta}$ isomorphic to $\CC$.
+Recall from Proposition \ref{Prop H->Theta} that the orbifold $\Theta=\HH^2/\Gamma_{p,q}$ has underlying surface $X_{\Theta}$ isomorphic to $\CC$.
 The singular locus $\Sigma_\Theta$ consists of two cone points of indices $p$ and $q$ respectively: the images of the vertices $a$ and $b$ of the fundamental domain $D_1$.
 Thus we have a uniformizing function for $\Theta$,

 which can be chosen so that $\theta(a)=0$ with multiplicity $p$, $\theta(b)=1$ with multiplicity $q$.
 Let $\wh{\HH^2}=\HH^2\cup\{\infty\}$ and $\wh{\CC}=\CC\cup\{\infty\}=\CC\PP^1$.
 Then $\theta$ extends to a function $\theta:\wh{\HH^2}\lw\wh{\CC}$ with a simple pole at $\infty$.